Latest News: Church is Opening for Worship on Friday 2nd April, Good Friday.

-If anybody needs the service of a minister or perhaps just a chat or assistance during the next period of lockdown, please contact the Rev'd Dr. Isobel Hawthorne-Steele at or 07788553376 or please contact our pastoral care team using the details at the bottom of the page.
+Remember if you need the service of a minister or perhaps just a chat or assistance during the Covid19 pandemic, please contact the Rev'd Dr. Isobel Hawthorne-Steele at or 07788553376 or please contact our pastoral care team using the details at the bottom of the page.

 Appointment of New Priest-in-charge: